anish-lakkapragada/WikipediaGame/README.md

 ### The Wikipedia Game is a game where you try to go from one page to another only using the hyperlinks on the page.

-This [website](https://anish-lakkapragada.github.io/WikipediaGame/) helps streamline this process by tracking how many moves you are taking to get to your end goal.
-Also known as *wiki racing*.
+This [project](https://anish-lakkapragada.github.io/WikipediaGame/) helps streamline this process by tracking how many moves you are taking to get to your end goal in a friendly interface.
+This game is also known as *wiki racing*.

 # How it works